 If you’ve been following Eunogo for some time, you will have read about how popular Shurink treatment is in Korea.
 In case you didn't know, Shurink (Korean for “shrink”) is a HIFU treatment that helps lift and tighten your face.
 Many clients choose to do this alongside other V-line treatments to help create a clean and lifted jawline.
 However, since we cannot travel to Korea at the moment, Eunogo has identified Mizu Aesthetic in Singapore as a clinic where you can find not only the same Korean HIFU machine, but whose doctor has been trained in Korea to use it.
-We spoke to Dr. YZ Tan about the Ultraformer machine and his experience training in Korea.
+We spoke to Dr. YZ Tan about the Ultraformer machine and all things related:

 In Singapore, Shurink HIFU is called Ultraformer.
 The first thing we should know, what is HIFU?
 And how does it work?